styled-components/styled-components/docs/tips-and-tricks.md

 </div>

 Does this remind you of anything?
 Exactly, this is kind of like a mixin in Sass – except it's not an arbitrarily added construct on top of CSS, it's just JavaScript! 👍

+Not clear on why `css` is needed in the above example?
+Check the article on [Tagged Template Literals]('./tagged-template-literals.md')